 5. Macros and VBA

 A macro is a small computer program that will do an action or a set of actions once turned on.
 Macros are written using VBA (Visual Basic for Applications) language stored in modules.
-Using a macro needs a deep understanding of VBA.
+Using a macro requires a deep understanding of VBA, which is why many companies choose to hire a dedicated VBA programmer.

 VBA macros help automate tasks.
 However, because of its complexity, not every Excel user has this skill.